 Sean Luciw lives through music!
 His first and favourite instrument is the guitar, but anything that makes a noise is fair game when it comes to creativity, especialy in the studio.
-He currently teaches guitar, produces experimental music as Lex Plexus, plays guitar and sings in the acoustic duet The Jelly Switch.
+He currently teaches guitar, produces experimental music as Lex Plexus, and various other projects including Jagged (free-jazz-metal-noise) and Checkerboard Floors (cover tunes).
 Sean recently became a published author with his book Chaos In Boxes: Twisted Adventures in Music Theory.
 His latest invention, Accelerando Metronomo, is available at the App Store.
 Sean also offers music-related services including audio production and graphic design.

 Sean Luciw - music is his life!

 When he found the guitar way back in junior high school with the guidance of his parents, it was an instant and unexpected connection to the deeper side of things - a way of soul expression better than any other.